About the SDG Dialogue Series

 For each SDG, learners should take part in the following activities (the duration of each activity is indicated in brackets):

-- Read the briefing on the SDG (30 min)
+- Read the briefing on the SDG in the video conference details page (30 min)

 - Complete the corresponding online topic on the Ultimate Dialogue Adventure (30 min)

 - Participate in a video conference with peers around the world (60 min)

 - 22 January - 26 January 2024 - SDG #3: Good Health and Well-Being (UDA topic: Health and Well-Being)

 - 29 January - 2 February 2024 - SDG #13: Climate Action (UDA topic: Climate Change)